 Start your day with a short hike or drive to the top of Spencer Butte for a spectacular view of downtown Eugene and the surrounding area.

-Just east of downtown tour the University of Oregon campus, home to historic Hayward Field.
-While on campus, stop at the University of Oregon Museum of Natural and Cultural History, home to the world’s oldest pair of shoes!
+Just east of downtown tour the University of Oregon campus, home to Hayward Field, the college's track and field stadium and site of the Olympic Trials in 2021.
+While on campus, stop at the University of Oregon Museum of Natural and Cultural History and see the world’s oldest pair of shoes!
+(Shoes are a big deal in Eugene-Springfield, where Nike was created.)

-Enjoy lunch at an award-winning craft brewery in downtown Eugene, such as Falling Sky Brewery or McMenamins.
+Enjoy lunch at an award-winning craft brewery in downtown Eugene, such as Falling Sky Brewing House or McMenamins.

 Spend the afternoon driving through the beautiful wine country of the Willamette Valley, best seen along Territorial Highway.
 Stop at a tasting room to sample world-famous Oregon Pinot Noirs.